Distance: 3,71 km

 Elevation gain: 50 m

-The Puig d’Adri is a beautiful example of the quaternary volcanism of the Gironès regions, especially because of the variety and complexity of its eruptive phases.
+Puig d’Adri is a beautiful example of the quaternary volcanism of the Gironès regions, especially because of the variety and complexity of its eruptive phases.
 It began with a hydromagmatic explosive phase, where the ascending magma was mixed with groundwater, causing the opening of a large crater about a kilometer in diameter.
-This crater is now difficult to appreciate, since it is partially covered by two later volcanic buildings, of strombolian type that form the mountain itself.
+Nowadays, this crater is difficult to appreciate, since it is partially covered by two later volcanic buildings, of strombolian type that form the mountain itself.

-We’ll start the route, which is one-way, from Adri.
-A path just in front of the houses goes south towards the mountain, at first it passes through a field of olive trees.
-The road begins to go into the woods.
+We start the route, which is one-way, from Adri.
+A path just in before the houses goes south towards the mountain, passing at first through a field of olive trees.
+The road begins to run into the woods.
 On the left we find an ancient ground where you can see very fine materials formed by volcanic ash and small fragments of rock from the subsoil, deposited in the form of layers.
-These materials were ejected in the initial explosive phase of the volcano.
+These materials were ejected in the early explosive phase of the volcano.

 The path continues to go up gently until it reaches a type of crop fields.
-Here volcanic materials are blocks of stone deposited above the ashes that we found below by a calmer strombolian eruptive phase.
-The fields below on the right correspond to the first crater, partially covered by the building of the mountain.
+Here volcanic materials are rough stone blocks deposited on top of the ashes that we found below by a calmer strombolian eruptive phase.
+The fields below on the right correspond to the first crater, partially covered by the hill building.

-We follow the path until we find an old house (can Xinet).
-From here there are magnificent views of the Girona flat, the Gavarres, Rocacorba and part of the Baix Emporda.
-Past the rubble we continue to follow the field until we reach the beginning of the forest.
+We follow the path until we find an old house, can Xinet.
+From here there are magnificent views of the plan of Girona, the Gavarres, Rocacorba and part of the Baix Empordà.
+After the rubble we continue to follow the field until we reach the beginning of the forest.
 We see on the left a sidewalk that suddenly descends between some terraces and the forest.
-We followed him into a holm oak.
-Without leaving the sidewalk we pass by the side of some terraces with pine trees that we find on the right.
-At the end of the pine forest, on the left, we can see through the trees, a magnificent view of Canet’s plain, formed by the accumulation of volcanic ash at the bottom of ancient valleys.
+We follow it until we gent into a oak grove.
+Without leaving the sidewalk, we pass by some benches with pine trees that are on the right.
+At the end of the pine grove, on the left, we see a magnificent view of the Canet plan, formed by the accumulation of volcanic ash at the bottom of ancient valleys.